Last updated on July 10, 2020

-So given this context, is it any wonder weed is still illegal on the federal level?
+So given this context, it’s no wonder that weed is still illegal on the federal level.

 #1.
 The Costs Outweigh the Revenue

-It’s too bad more politicians aren’t potheads, or else they would know how irrelevant this argument is.
+If more politicians were potheads, they would know how wrong this argument is.

 #2.
 More Teens Would Smoke Weed